niesfisch/jmsloadtester/README.md

 # What's that for?

-JMS Load Tester is a small open source command line based Java (>1.6) application to load test JMS brokers like SonicMQ, ActiveMQ, OpenJMS and others.
+JMS Load Tester is a small open source command line based Java (>1.6) application to load test JMS brokers like SonicMQ, ActiveMQ, OpenJMS, HornetQ and others.

-It is configured using a properties file and should run under Windows and Un*x systems(i've used it with Ubuntu).
+It is configured using a properties file and should run under Windows and Un*x systems.

 The tool can start multiple Threads (Listeners, Senders) that "penetrate" the JMS broker by sending and/or receiving loads of messages.
 That's already all - no magic at all.
 It can be configured with a property file and all the broker and destination lookup is done via JNDI.
 At the moment the tool handles everything as generic JMS "destination".
 It is not aware of the underlaying implementations like Queue or Topic.
 The destination lookup is also done via JNDI.
 Have a look at the Screenshots, the User Guide and the different property values which should give you a fairly good understanding of what this tool does and how it works.